Post-Mastectomy

 It is sad that women are not told how to deal with the inevitable scarring that will result as a normal part of the healing process.
 During the first weeks following the procedure so much can be done to help the body lay down scars that are less restrictive and less noticeable.

-Many surgeons are simply uninformed of how a clever combination of lymphatic drainage, specialized myofascial scar massage, cupping, and pulsed electromagnetic field (PEMF) therapy can make a world of difference.
+Many surgeons are simply uninformed of how a clever combination of lymphatic drainage, specialized myofascial scar massage, cupping, and other various therapies can make a world of difference.
 I often hear that they never knew such services existed, and as you can imagine, getting our message out to doctors is very difficult.
 (Patients telling doctors about their positive experience is often a far more effective method than therapists trying to get an audience with a doctor who will listen.)

 There are many types of reconstructive techniques that women frequently undergo following a mastectomy in order to restore the breast.
 Each type of reconstruction comes with its own healing challenges.
 Click here for a great video that explains the most common types of reconstructive surgeries.
 Regardless of what kind of reconstruction you have chosen, if any at all, I can help you get rid of your pain, swelling, and restore your normal range of motion.